LaboratoireMecaniqueLille/crappy/docs/source/concepts/regular_links_and_image_links.rst

 =============================

 Crappy provides two kinds of one-way connection.
-A regular :class:`~crappy.links.Link` carries labeled values, while an :class:`~crappy.links.ImageLink` carries images and their metadata.
+A regular :class:`~crappy.links.link.Link` carries labeled values, while an :class:`~crappy.links.img_link.ImageLink` carries images and their metadata.
 They have different delivery behavior because a stream of small dictionaries and a stream of large image arrays have different requirements.

 Choosing the Link type
 ----------------------